seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Make thee a fortune from me.

 **Messenger**
-But yet, madam,–
+But yet, madam,--

 **CLEOPATRA**
-I do not like ‘But yet,’ it does allay
+I do not like 'But yet,' it does allay
-The good precedence; fie upon ‘But yet’!
+The good precedence; fie upon 'But yet'!
-‘But yet’ is as a gaoler to bring forth
+'But yet' is as a gaoler to bring forth
 Some monstrous malefactor.
 Prithee, friend,
 Pour out the pack of matter to mine ear,
-The good and bad together: he’s friends with Caesar:
+The good and bad together: he's friends with Caesar:
-In state of health thou say’st; and thou say’st free.
+In state of health thou say'st; and thou say'st free.

 **Messenger**
 Free, madam! no; I made no such report:
-He’s bound unto Octavia.
+He's bound unto Octavia.

 **CLEOPATRA**
 For what good turn?

 **Messenger**
-For the best turn i’ the bed.
+For the best turn i' the bed.

 **CLEOPATRA**
 I am pale, Charmian.

 **Messenger**
-Madam, he’s married to Octavia.
+Madam, he's married to Octavia.

 **CLEOPATRA**
 The most infectious pestilence upon thee!